 Supervised Feature Transformations

 A similar but slightly more complex form of input-output composition is the class of supervised learned feature transformations.
 In this case is a dataset of samples from and is a Machine Learning algorithm that transforms samples from into a form that may be more convenient for a model that aims to generate predictions in to consume.
-Just like in unsupervised feature tranformations, the learning processes of and proceed sequentially and we construct from and a dataset of samples .
+Just like in unsupervised feature tranformations, the learning processes of and proceed sequentially and we use the trained version of and the dataset to create the dataset of samples in that we use to train .

 Some simple examples of this include: